From ink on paper to AI in the catalog.

 That's the road.
 Here's the work.

 If you want the résumé version of this story, it's on the Professional History page.
-If you want to talk about your catalog, let's talk.
+If you want to talk about what AI can do for your business, let's talk.